ELHARAKA/MassPrivatekeysToWIF/README.md

-# bitcoin-convertmassivepvks
+# Mass Private keys To WIF
-This tool convert privatekeys bitcoin hexadecimal format to WIF for import on Wallet, aceept massive volume, millions of keys at once.
+This tool convert multi bitcoin private keys hexadecimal format to WIF for import on any Wallet, or Mass import on Electrum Wallet thousands of keys at once.

-# Use:
+# How To Use:
-1) Clone or Download this tool.
+1) Clone & Download this tool to your computer (It works offline).
-2) Open the downloaded folder then Copy and Past all private keys in hexadecimal format in a text file called "brute-pvks.txt".
-Paste all your private keys in that file.
+2) Open the downloaded folder and then Copy&Past all your private keys in hexadecimal format in a text file called "brute-pvks.txt".
-3) Now just run the python script named: "pvkmassconvert_compressed.py"
+3) Now just run the python script "pvkmassconvert_compressed.py".
-4) That's all, the script will export all privatekeys converted in WIF format in a new text file with the name "list-WIF.txt" in the same directory that you ran the script.
+4) The script will export all privatekeys in WIF format in a new text file called "list-WIF.txt" in the same directory.
 5) Importe all your converted private keys at once with Electrum.